dx-pbuckley/hubot/README.md

 ### ⚠️ This is an experimental fork of [hubotio/hubot](https://github.com/hubotio/hubot)

 hubot-async adds promise features to middleware execution returns.
-I will maintain this release until an async solution is agreed upon for the official Hubot project.

 Please don't use this in production unless you **absolutely** rely on promises.